Pusty/pqc/docs/src/lecture.md

 ## Post-Quantum Crypto

-Current Public-Key Cryptography (RSA, Elliptic-curve cryptography) have efficient attacks against them by using Shor's algorithm on (large) Quantum Computers.
+Current Public-Key Cryptography (RSA, Elliptic-curve cryptography) has efficient attacks against them by using Shor's algorithm on (large) Quantum Computers.

-While these large Quantum-Computers do not exist right now (and may not for a long time) transitioning to new algorithm historically takes a long time so we are slowly starting now.
+While these large Quantum-Computers do not exist right now (and may not for a long time) transitioning to a new algorithm historically takes a long time so we are slowly starting now.

 Also:
 - Harvest Now, Decrypt Later